taw00/manuscript-css/docs/switches.md

 ### Configuring the content of the margin header

+If your document is a work of prose, page headers will be added to page 2 and onward.
+If your document is a work of poetry, the header will not appear.
+It will also not appear if you have added `no-marginalia` to the `#vpage` block
+declaration: `<div id="vpage" class="no-marginalia">`.

-If your document is a prose work (not poetry), and you have switched of marginalia via adding the `no-marginalia` class to the `#vpage` block declaration, then this needs to be added within the `<style> … </style>` block at the top of your document.
-Replace Penlastname with your author last name, of course, and Story Title with the title of your story.
-If the title of your story is long, the Story Title in this template is expecte to be truncated or shortened in some manner.
+If configure the header appropriately, you need to reset the value of the CSS variable `--m-marginalia`.
+To do that, you add to the `<style> … </style>` block at the top of your document.
+Replace `Penlastname` with your author last name, of course, and `Story Title` with the title of your story.
+If the title of your story is lengthy, use a truncated or shortened version of that title.

-_(Note, there is debate about whether to use your legal last name in the page headers or to use your pen name.
+_(Note, there is debate about whether to use your legal last name in the page headers or to use the last name of your pen name (author name).
 We are defaulting to the assumption that it should be your pen name's last name.
 Discuss this requirement with your agent.)_

 ```css
     --m-marginalia: "Penlastname / Story Title / " counter(page);